 Belonging to the soil

-Peng Zhang does not consider himself an environmental artist, although we might find similar aesthetics in the works of those who place great importance to Ecology.
-For example, in the work of herman de vries we have learnt how to closely observe nature and understand its interrelation to the human world, but to find out how we became estranged from it.
-The complex dialogue between culture and nature is reflected in the gratitude for simple meanings like a presentation of the rubbings of soil samples or a documentation of 27 years of his walks in nature – ‘ambulo ergo sum’ – ‘I walk therefore I am’.
-Although farming, which is in the forefront of Peng Zhang’s interest, can be considered the beginning of nature’s colonization, the work of Peng Zhang is grounded with similar intentions to remind us what is becoming forgotten about our relations and connections to the land.
+Peng Zhang does not consider himself an environmental artist, although we might find similar aesthetics in the works of those who place great importance on Ecology.
+For example, in the work of Herman de Vries, we have learned how to closely observe nature and understand its interrelation to the human world, but to find out how we became estranged from it.
+The complex dialogue between culture and nature is reflected in the gratitude for simple meanings like a presentation of the rubbings of soil samples or documentation of 27 years of his walks in nature – ‘ambulo ergo sum’ – ‘I walk therefore I am’.
+Although farming, which is at the forefront of Peng Zhang’s interest, can be considered the beginning of nature’s colonization, the work of Peng Zhang is grounded with similar intentions to remind us what is becoming forgotten about our relations and connections to the land.
 His process comes from thinking through doing.
-Via his projects Shapes of Rural Life, Villagers in Memory or Weaving Memories (2019), Peng Zhang presents the mementos of times when our activities were dictated by the rhythm of nature, when we relied on our own abilities and the strength of community and shared the knowledge from generation to generation.
+Via his projects Shapes of Rural Life, Villagers in Memory or Weaving Memories (2019), Peng Zhang presents the mementos of times when our activities were dictated by the rhythm of nature; when we relied on our abilities and the strength of community and shared the knowledge from generation to generation.

 Read more about WARP

 Collectible edition in our webshop